Click Image to View Full Size

 The development of this map was revolutionary for several reasons.
 In addition to initiating a trend of statistical cartography, its thematic display of “moral statistics” affected political change.
 Northern audiences were able to see that the first states to secede were those with the most slaves.
 By the use of shading to represent the human population, the darkest areas of the maps show the highest density slave populations, and the order of secession corresponds closely to the shade densities of the map.
 Even more to the point, a table in the map corner shows the number of slaves in each state, and the proportion of slaves to the total population.
 The order of the list, from highest density to low, again corresponds closely to the order of secession.

 According to artist Francis Bicknell Carpenter, who painted First Reading of the Emancipation Proclamation of President Lincolnin 1864, President Lincoln frequently consulted this map in considering the relationship between emancipation and military strategy.
-Carpenter observed that Lincoln would look at the map and send his armies to free blacks in some of the highest density areas in order to destabilize Southern order.
+Carpenter observed that Lincoln would look at the map and send his armies to free blacks in some of the highest density areas to destabilize Southern order.

 The NOAA connection to the map had been lost over the decades.
 John Cloud, Ph.D., a historian who was recovering significant Coast Survey cartographic products in NOAA’s Climate Database Modernization Program, recently discovered the connection with Edwin Hergesheimer and U.S. Coast Survey.
 Historian Susan Schulten made important historical contributions in connecting the map to Francis Bicknell Carpenter's painting and, in extension, to President Lincoln's strategy.